≡ Menu

-Bo Obama was the former First Dog of the United States, loved by children across the country.
+Remember Bo Obama?
+Bo Obama was the former First Dog of the United States, loved by children nationwide.
 He is perhaps the most famous Portuguese Water Dog (PWD) Breed.

 And while…

-Very few folks knew much about this dog breed from the Iberian Peninsula prior to President Obama and family choosing to adopt one, now we cannot get enough of them.
-They are everywhere, on magazine covers, on TV and even in children’s comics!
+Very few folks knew much about this dog breed from the Iberian Peninsula before President Obama and their family chose to adopt one; now, we need more of them.
+They are everywhere, on magazine covers, TV, and even children’s comics!

 Which is a good thing…

-If you ask us because these guys are a true “Family Dog”.
-One that is kind, and loyal until the very end.
-He is also very full of energy, zest and enthusiasm.
+If you ask us because these guys are a true “Family Dog.”
+One that is kind and loyal until the very end.
+He is also very full of energy, zest, and enthusiasm.
+As well as curious, friendly and outgoing, and funny too.
+Plus, he loves playing in the water; he is a water spaniel.

-But should You Bring the Portuguese Water Dog Puppies Home?
+But do you think you should Bring the Portuguese Water Dog Puppies Home?

-Warning: This breed of dog is going to attract attention everywhere goes.
+Warning: This breed of dog will attract attention everywhere it goes.
 People will stop you on the street as you take him out for a walk and ask:

-…Remember the Portie, as he is called is a very active dog.
+A sure conversation starter, this Water Spaniel from Portugal!
+However, remember to bring Portuguese Water Dog Puppies from reputable breeders who run an ethical breeding program.
+Also, remember that Portie, as he is called, is a very active dog.
 He needs his exercise.
-You must make it a point to take him out walking every day.
-If you don’t have the time for that, hire a professional dog walker.
+It would be best if you made it a point to take him out walking daily.
+If you don’t have time, hire a professional dog walker.

 Portuguese Water Dog Fast Facts